Autocatalysis of Graviton Production via the Gertsenshtein Effect for the Yang-Mills Field: Discussion

 We have shown that a simple choice of YM potentials can produce a mixing between the YM and gravitational fields.
 If the gravitational field is quantized, the mixing gives rise at the quantum level to oscillations between YM bosons and gravitons.

 The particular configuration of potentials we adopt breaks rotational symmetry by selecting a preferred direction in space, which corresponds to that of the constant background ``magnetic" field $B_1^1$.
-This in turn gives rise through self-interaction terms to a mass for the mixing boson proportional to $2 e B_1^1$, and provides the required coupling between boson and graviton states.
+This in turn gives rise through self-interaction terms to a mass for the mixing boson proportional to $2 q B_1^1$, and provides the required coupling between boson and graviton states.

 Of course, there are an infinite number of choices of potentials, most of which will certainly not admit oscillatory solutions.
 We have also made several simplifying assumptions about the size of the field components and it would be desirable to relax these to solve the full set of equations, if necessary numerically.
-Nevertheless, we have given a ``proof of concept" that if Yang-Mills fields exist in nature, they have the potential to autocatalyse the production of gravitons.
-It is also conceivable that, depending on what particles are produced from the vacuum at high field strength, the difficulties arising from a change in index of refraction are evaded.
+Nevertheless, we have given a ``proof of concept" that if the Yang-Mills SU(2) field exists in nature, it has the potential to autocatalyze the production of gravitons.

-In another paper we intend to investigate whether such a scenario can lead to the generation of a cosmological constant.
+A phenomenon that appears closely related to this result is the parametric resonance in the SU(2) gauge field resulting from spacetime oscillations, which has been recently investigated in \cite{Dave23}.
+There, the authors consider the effect of varying the amplitude and frequency of the metric oscillations $h$ on the SU(2) potentials $A^a$.
+Although they assume a sinusoidal form for $h$ and do not search for wave-packet solutions with the SU(2) B-field, oscillations of $h$ are fed into the gauge potentials via their covariant spacetime derivatives.
+Numerical evolution shows a resonant growth of the Fourier momentum modes of $A^a$, which can produce exponential growth in certain physical quantities, such as $\bf E\cdot B$.
+This behavior, while not identical to the one we have discussed, does seem compatible.

+The Gertsenshtein mechanism for the SU(2) field may also have implications for the study of the early universe.
+In \cite{PR23} we showed that the Gertsenshtein mechanism and axion-photon mixing are closely analogous, in fact almost identical effects.
+Recently, inflationary models have been proposed in which the axion is coupled to SU(2) fields, much as we have done here between the SU(2) field and gravitons.
+In \cite{Adshead:2012kp}, for example, an oscillating axion potential causes inflation rather than the gauge potential; nevertheless, it is possible to imagine a scenario in which our dominant gauge potentials induce the de Sitter phase, even as they generate particles by some variant of the Gertsenshtein effect.

+At the least, it has been known for some time that neutrinos and gauge bosons undergo mixing; axion searches presume that axion-photon oscillations exist as well.
+This paper's result extends the list of particles that may undergo inter-species mixing, and we may guess that the phenomenon will assume ever more importance in the study of the early universe.\\